-In order to hear both the worst and best part of your singing, you'll need good audio quality when practicing.
-Here's a short list of some of the better known sound cards you can buy:
+In order to hear both the worst and best parts of your singing, you'll need good audio quality when practising.
+Here's a shortlist of some of the better known sound cards you can buy:

 - Behringer UMC22 U-Phoria - $75-129